 Alternative Fuel Vehicles Training Program for Emergency Responders

 Electric vehicles are the future, and the National Fire Protection Association created this online course to make sure responders are prepared for fires and other situations involving these vehicles.
 Register now.

 Each November, a week is set aside to focus on the criticality of TIM practices and the safety of TIM responders and all road users.
-This year’s week takes place November 14-18 with the theme “Respect our Roadside Heroes.”
-Both the National Operations Center of Excellence and the Federal Highway Administration have a CRSW webpage for more information as well as to register for the CRSW planning webinars.
+Both the National Operations Center of Excellence and the Federal Highway Administration have a CRSW webpage for more information and resources.

 The Emergency Responder Safety Institute works to improve the safety of those who respond to incidents on America’s roadways.
 As part of this effort, they have developed an online reporting system that will help them document and analyze how and where first responders are being struck, injured, and killed.
 The form takes about 3-4 minutes to complete.
 Learn more and submit a struck-by incident report.